ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Playfair Display font is not showing in the heading font family. #5469
 * Fixed: Title H1 tags is automatically converted to H2 tags in AMP #5470
 * Fixed: GA4 activity fails when the AMP page is hosted on Google #5471

-= 1.0.86 (8th June 2023) =
-* Fixed: Content Sneak Peek not working #5446
-* Fixed: Need to add the name and attribute to the elements. #5439
-* Fixed: Compatibility with OpenSea plugin #5384
-* Fixed: Compatibility with the plugin WordProof. #5342
-* Fixed: WPCore Module of Search is throwing error in AMP validation #5450
-* Fixed: NON-AMP site is slowed down if the mobile redirection is enabled in AMP #5451
-* Fixed: "Preview AMP" shows a blank modal #5454

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)